Have any questions? We have answers.

 Each level communicates with the others bidirectionally so that state leaders are more informed of what is taking place at the community level and vice versa.

 For more information click on the About Us tab of the System of Care Website.

 Your insurance may impact your eligibility for services.
 For additional information (insurance options, coverage, eligibility, etc.) click here.

-A System of Care is a philosophy based on the idea that families may be better supported when behavioral health providers and stakeholders work together to meet their needs.
+A system of care is based on the idea that families may be better supported when behavioral health providers and stakeholders work together to meet their needs.

-Georgia’s System of Care website is predicated on linking families/individuals to the services they need.
-To learn more about specific ways to enter into Georgia’s System of Care, click here: Find a Provider.
+The goal of this system of care website is to link families or individuals to the services they need.
+To learn more about specific ways to enter Georgia’s system of care, click here: Find a Provider.

 There are four types of Certified Peer Specialists that serve youth, young adults, and families.
 They are:

 For more information on each certification, click here.

 Yes.
 The Georgia System of Care website primarily focuses on Certified Peer Specialist types that typically serve youth, young adults, and families.
 However, there are other Certified Peer Specialist types that more commonly serve adults.
 Examples of these types include: